 The Tie Lines are unidirectional and can only be used in one direction according to their configuration.
-For bidirectional cascading, Tie Lines have to be set up in opposite directions.
+For cascading with bidirectional signal flows, Tie Lines have to be set up in opposite directions.
 To use Tie Lines between matrix switches, Master/Slave CON devices and Master/Slave CPU devices must be created for switching within the cascaded environment.